Evercoast/EvercoastOpenSource/README.md

 **Offline Rendering:**

 To create offline renders, use the `Unity Recorder`.
-This is a relatively recent addition to Unity, and there are several such components available in the `Asset Store`, they are now redundant.
+This is a relatively recent addition to Unity, and there are several such components available in the `Asset Store`, those are now redundant.

 For further instruction, see [HERE](https://docs.unity3d.com/Packages/com.unity.recorder@2.0/manual/index.html).